mhendrey/triton-translation-tutorial/README.md

 as a 1-d list of variable length size for best performance and then have the corresponding translated text chunks returned.
 Remember, we will let the BLS deployment handle the chunking of the client's document.
-In addition, for this simple tutorial, we will assume the documents are too long to cause memory issues.
+In addition, for this simple tutorial, we will assume the documents are not too long to cause memory issues.
 Otherwise, the BLS code will need to handle that logic as well.

 As a result, the biggest difference will be the dims of the input text and output.
 For the FastText model we expected just one element to be sent, hence the `[1]`.
 But